thekevinscott/thekevinscott/src/pages/2016/popular-use-cases-for-chatbots/index.md

 description: "How chatbots outperform apps, websites."
 title: "Popular Use Cases for Chatbots"
 tags: ["chatbots", "use cases", "artificial intelligence"]
+description: "What are some ways we can best leverage bots to help our customers?"
 ---

 ![David Marcus talking about bots](marcus.jpeg)